 How many sessions will I need?

 This is a difficult question to answer, as everyone is different and some problems can take longer to work through than others.
 Some people find relief after only a few sessions whereas others may require treatment for an extended period.
-After an initial two to three sessions we can provide you with an indication of the expected duration of treatment.
-At this point you may decide to enter into a therapeutic contract for a period of time, or continue on an open-ended basis until you feel you have reached your desired goals and outcomes.

 ×